 - Excess hair growth

-Chronic inflammation can trigger or worsen PCOS symptoms, which can often be linked to factors like:
+Chronic inflammation can trigger or worsen PCOS/PMOS symptoms, which can often be linked to factors like:

 - Skin flare-ups (eczema, acne)